alexsgi/fastmail/README.md

 ```java
 boolean sendingSuccessful = FastMail.sendMail("This is the subject", "X-Mailer header", "This is the content", "to@example.com");
 ```
-Right, "sendMail" and "sendFastMail" returns a boolean.
-"True" if the sending was successful.

 ## 3. Summary
 For the lazy ones :